 421.13 Basis of Payment

 421.01 Description.
-This work consists of constructing a cold laid polymer modified emulsified asphalt pavement course to fill ruts or provide anor surface course for existing pavements.
+This work consists of constructing a cold laid polymer modified emulsified asphalt pavement course to fill ruts or provide a leveling and/or surface course for existing pavements.
 The paving mixture is composed of a polymer modified emulsified asphalt binder, crushed aggregate, mineral filler, water, and other additives.

 421.02 Materials.
 Use a polymer modified emulsified asphalt binder (Binder) consisting of the following materials milled together: